leoncik/LeonardWojcik_7_05022022/README.md

 Simply run `yarn dev` to launch a dev server and work on the project.

-To obtain a production version of this project, run `yarn dev` to build the project and then `yarn preview` to check if your build is successful (I am sure It will !).
+To build the production version of this project, run `yarn build` to build the project and then `yarn preview` to check if your build is successful (I am sure It will !).

 [⬆ Back to top](#les-petits-plats)